Greg Autry: Software and network engineer

-While in high school, Autry founded H.A.L.
-Labs—not to be confused with the Japanese video game firm HAL Laboratory—an early computer video game developer and publisher, with Brian Fitzgerald in 1980.
-The firm's first product, Taxman, a PacMan look alike for the Apple II computer, was eventually purchased by Atari and released under the Atarisoft label.
+While in high school, Autry co-founded H.A.L.
+Labs with Brian Fitzgerald in 1980.
+(The name is not related to the Japanese video game company HAL Laboratory.)
+The firm developed and published early video games for the Apple II.
+Its first title, Taxman, a Pac-Man-style game, was later licensed to Atari and released under the Atarisoft label.

-From 1983 to 1984 Autry worked for Honeywell's Training and Control Systems Division in West Covina, California developing software for the production department in support of various military projects.

-From 1984 to 1986 Autry developed medical device software for Hemascience Laboratories / Baxter Fenwal.
-He coded 6502 assembly for the Autopheresis C plasmapheresis system, a machine that extracts plasma and platelets from whole blood during donations.
-He also coded 8080 assembly for a robotic assembly system that produced the disposable filter kits for that device.
+During the 1980s Autry worked as a software developer.
+From 1983 to 1984 he wrote production software for Honeywell's Training and Control Systems Division in West Covina, California, supporting various military projects.
+From 1984 to 1986 he developed medical device software for Hemascience Laboratories (later part of Baxter Fenwal), including low-level assembly code for the Autopheresis C plasmapheresis machine and associated robotic manufacturing systems.

-Autry founded Riverside Doctor Micro, Inc. in 1987 with Daniel Haste.
-Doctor Micro was a computer services and retail company; the firm was sold to CompuCom systems in 1994.
-Autry joined CompuCom as Technical Services Manager overseeing their branches in several Western US cities including Los Angeles and Orange County.

-Autry founded Network Corps, a network engineering and software development firm, with Brian Bishop in 1997.
-Network Corps developed enterprise solutions in the clinical healthcare space for Kaiser Permanente.
-The firm ceased operations in 2014.
+In 1987 he founded Riverside Doctor Micro, Inc., a computer services and retail company, with Daniel Haste.
+The business was sold to CompuCom Systems in 1994, after which Autry worked as Technical Services Manager responsible for branches in Los Angeles and Orange County.
+In 1997 he co-founded Network Corps, which specialized in network engineering and enterprise software, notably developing clinical systems for Kaiser Permanente.
+The company operated until 2014.

-In 2015, Autry cofounded Elevated Materials; a startup launched by USC engineering student Ryan Olliges to upcycle scrap carbon fiber material from aerospace production.
+In 2015 Autry became involved with Elevated Materials, a startup focused on upcycling scrap carbon fiber from aerospace production.

 Academic career

-After earning his MBA at the University of California, Irvine, Autry joined the UCI faculty, teaching innovation, entrepreneurship, strategy, and macroeconomics as an adjunct lecturer from 2002 to 2014.
-In 2013 he also taught macroeconomics at Chapman University in Orange California.
+After earning his MBA from the University of California, Irvine, Autry taught as an adjunct lecturer at UCI from 2002 to 2014.
+His courses covered innovation, entrepreneurship, strategy, and macroeconomics.
+He also taught macroeconomics at Chapman University in 2013.

-Autry was hired as an adjunct professor in 2013 by the USC Marshall School of Business at the University of Southern California.
-The following year he joined the faculty as a full-time, assistant clinical professor of entrepreneurship.
-Autry left USC in July 2020 following the announcement of his nomination by the President to serve as the chief financial officer at the National Aeronautics and Space Administration (NASA).
+Autry joined the USC Marshall School of Business in 2013 as an adjunct professor and became a full-time assistant clinical professor of entrepreneurship the following year.
+He left USC in July 2020 after President Donald Trump nominated him to serve as chief financial officer of NASA.

-Autry joined the Thunderbird School of Global Management in April 2021 as Clinical Professor of Space Leadership, Policy and Business where he led the development of a space initiative at ASU's new campus in downtown Los Angeles.
+In April 2021, he joined the Thunderbird School of Global Management at Arizona State University as Clinical Professor & Director of Space Leadership, Policy and Business Initiative.
+He contributed to the development of a space initiative at ASU’s downtown Los Angeles campus.

-Dr. Autry joined the University of Central Florida in the fall of 2024 as the Professor of Practice in the College of Business and Associate Provost for Space Commercialization and Strategy.

-Autry also teaches space entrepreneurship in a Graduate Certificate Program in Commercial Space offered by International Space University and Florida Institute of Technology.

-Autry is also a visiting professor at the Institute for Security Science and Technology at Imperial College London.
+Autry joined the University of Central Florida in fall 2024 as professor of practice in the College of Business and associate provost for space commercialization and strategy.
+He also teaches space entrepreneurship in the Graduate Certificate Program in Commercial Space offered jointly by the International Space University and Florida Institute of Technology, and served as a visiting professor at the Institute for Security Science and Technology at Imperial College London from 2021 to 2025.